The Future’s Bright for Lake Victoria

 What We Did

 With support from local project partners FASCOBI and OSIENALA, we installed six solar microgrids in the six communities we were working with.
-Solar Microgrids (also referred to as Energy Hubs) are a small discrete solar energy system, with energy storage and distribution systems, which are owned by the community to provide electricity to households and small businesses.
-The ones we have installed have a capacity of between 1.5kw and 2.0kw which can support up to 30 connections.
+Solar microgrids (also referred to as Energy Hubs) are a small discrete solar energy system, with energy storage and distribution systems; they are owned by the community and provide electricity to households and small businesses.
+The ones we have installed have a capacity of between 1.5kw and 2.0kw, which can support up to 30 connections.
 We help to establish a Community Based Organisation (CBO) at each community, as a fully engaged, elected and registered executive committee which manage and maintain the Energy Hubs.
-CBO’s have been set up in all 6 communities, consisting of 11 members, elected by and from the communities, 30% of which are women.
-With ground work help from OSIENEALA, we provided business management and financial training to the CBO members so they can run the energy hubs as an independent business.
+CBOs have been set up in all six communities, consisting of 11 members, elected by and from the communities, 30% of which are women.
+With ground work help from OSIENEALA, we provided business management and financial training to the CBO members so they can run the Energy Hubs as an independent business.

 During the three years, we worked alongside these six communities to establish 97 new energy connections which are now being used to power 52 households, 45 business enterprises including 6 Beach Management Units (BMU), 2 youth owned information and communication centres and one women’s agricultural cooperative which has benefited over 1600 individuals.

 During the three years, we tracked the impacts of the project within the communities.
 The key outcomes we were tracking were improvements to income, health, and information and telecommunications.
 There were a few unexpected outcomes, like the formation of the CBO, the SACCO and the investment in solar lanterns for fishermen, all of which were incredibly positive.
 Below we have summarized our key outcomes and achievements which have been assessed by an external consultant SAWA, as well as by our own M&E team ACCESS.